dsc-courses/practice.dsc80.com/problems/wi23-final/wi23-final-q01.md

 # BEGIN SOLN
 **Answer:** Not missing at random

-The fact that there are null values specifically in the cases where SAT data is not available suggests that the missingness of the `# Students` column is systematic.
+The fact that there are null values specifically in the cases where SAT data is not available suggests that the missingness of the `"# Students"` column is systematic.
 It's not occurring randomly across the dataset, but rather in specific instances where SAT data wasn't recorded or available.

 This could mean that the absence of student numbers is linked to specific reasons why the data was not recorded or collected, such as certain states not participating in SAT testing in specific years, or administrative decisions that led to non-recording of data.

-The nature of this missingness suggests that it's not random or solely dependent on observed data in other columns, but rather it's related to the inherent nature of the `# Students` data itself.
+The nature of this missingness suggests that it's not random or solely dependent on observed data in other columns, but rather it's related to the inherent nature of the `"# Students"` data itself.

 <average>54</average>